oco2000/AVRForth/README.md

 # AVRForth
 Forth for AVR microcontrollers

-The documentation is in the 'manual' folder, russian only, sorry!
+The documentation is in [here](manual/manual.ru.md), russian only, sorry!